tenok-rtos/tenok/README.md

 Tenok
 =====

-The project [Tenok](https://github.com/shengwen-tw/tenok) is a real-time operating system (RTOS) designed for robotic applications and the
+The [Tenok project](https://github.com/shengwen-tw/tenok) is a real-time operating system (RTOS) designed for robotic applications and the
 Internet of Things (IoT).
-The name originated from the language of an indigenous tribe called Amis in Taiwan, where the term "tenok" means
+The name originated from the language of an indigenous tribe called Amis in Taiwan, where "tenok" means
 "kernel" in their language.
 It resembles various designs from Linux and maintains a small code footprint for ARM Cortex-M processors.
-Unlike
-NuttX, Tenok does not implement a set of low-level hardware drivers as a part of the system but instead adopts an approach similar to FreeRTOS by treating the RTOS as a third-party library, and the user can choose their favorite library of the hardware abstraction layer (HAL).
+In contrast to NuttX, Tenok does not implement a set of low-level hardware drivers as a part of the system.
+Instead, it adopts an approach similar to FreeRTOS by treating the RTOS as a third-party library.
+Users user can choose their preferred library for the hardware abstraction layer (HAL).

-Tenok also integrates the MAVLink communication protocol and offers several utilities for robotics, including a debug visualization tool and a facility tool for supporting software-in-the-loop simulation with the Gazebo simulator.
+Tenok also integrates the MAVLink communication protocol and provides several utilities for robotics, including a debug visualization tool and a facility tool for supporting software-in-the-loop simulation with the Gazebo simulator.

 ## Key Features

 * POSIX compliant RTOS
-* Linux-like design: Wait queue, kthread, tasklet, kfifo, printk, and more
+* Linux-like designs: Wait queue, kthread, tasklet, kfifo, printk, and more
 * Task and Thread (Task resembles UNIX process as a group of threads)
 * Synchronization: Mutex (supports priority inheritance), Semaphore, and Spinlock
 * Inter-Process Communication (IPC): FIFO (Named pipe), Message Queue, and Signals